nicruireq/XilinxTclStore/tclapp/nicruireq/hdltools/README.md

  a button per task in the toolbar.

  ## Useful instructions
-- All exported procs must be defined within the
+* All exported procs must be defined within the
   ::tclapp::nicruireq::hdltools
-- Namespace variables and helper procs must be defined within its own subnamespace as:
+* Namespace variables and helper procs must be defined within its own subnamespace as:
-  ::tclapp::nicruireq::hdltools::<subnamespace>
+  ::tclapp::nicruireq::hdltools::**subnamespace**
-- subnamespace must be defined as: eval [list namespace eval ::tclapp::nicruireq::hdltools::<subnamespace> {
+* subnamespace must be defined as: eval [list namespace eval ::tclapp::nicruireq::hdltools::**subnamespace** {
       ...
   }
-- test folder include test based on tcltest utility
+* The *test* directory include test based on *tcltest* utility, **test.tcl** file launch files ended in **.test**.
+Also include several mocks files (.vhd, .txt ...)

+# Description of source files
+* vhdl_templates.tcl: implements utility to generate component instantiation template and testbench template from VHDL source files.
+* gui_hooks.tcl: implements procs to integrate utilities of this app within vivado gui.
+Also implements hook procs install and uninstall.
+*